Back-to-back winter storms begin a punishing week of extreme weather to come in the US - KESQ

 The storm will be tapping into warmer, moist air from the Gulf of Mexico to its south, raising the risk of severe storms, including a few strong tornadoes and damaging winds, and flooding rainfall near the Gulf Coast.
 The severe storm risk will be greatest Monday and Tuesday in southern portions of the Southeast, including Florida.

-As the storm moves northeast, rain and strong wind gusts will spread over much of the eastern half of the US.
+As the storm moves northeast, rain and strong wind gusts of 40 mph or greater will spread over much of the eastern half of the US.
 Flooding and power outages will be serious concerns.

+Winds could be particularly strong along the East Coast.
+Meteorologists at the National Weather Service in Boston said Saturday morning that Hurricane Force Wind Watches – warning of winds of 74 mph or greater – may be needed for the area if confidence continues to grow in the chance for such winds.

 Widespread heavy rain will fall on top of areas just doused and snowed on by the first storm.